Staples-Inc/mqe-datasource/README.md

 grunt
 ```

-When you update project, run grunt to rebuild.
+When you updated a project, run grunt to rebuild.
 ```sh
 git pull
 grunt